Jwakers/articuria/README.md

 - [x] remove naming feature for the video download
 - [x] Timer indicator is not working when recording video
 - [x] Issue starting a new recording (generate topic button) when there is already a recorded video
+- [x] Home page sign up button does not work
 - [ ] Fix clerk button pop-in
 - [ ] Make videos more secure in cloudflare using requireSignedURLs.
+- [ ] User should be redirected to dashboard on sign in/up
+- [ ] Add all routes to a constant and replace hard coded instances

 ## 1. Project Setup